jbrzusto/motusClient/inst/doc/upstream_api.md

 (or lack thereof).

 ## Changelog ##

+2018-02-16: change types of `runID` and `hitID` to `double` to accomodate more than 2 billion of each.
+We are already at 30% of 2 billion for hits, and given the reprocessing contract stipulates we never re-use `hitID`, an integer value doesn't afford much room for growth.

 2017-11-30: added the optional `includeTesting` boolean parameter to `batch_for_*` entries.
 This parameter defaults to `false`.
 If `true` and the user